ahuacate/pve-host/README.md

 ## 5.8.
 PVE CT updater

 The script performs an OS update on all PVE CTs.
 All CTs are returned to their former run state in the background before moving on to CT.

+## 5.9.
+PVE Host Grub boot delay (recommended)

+All your PVE hosts depend on your NAS and other network devices such as routers, DNS, DHCP servers and LAN switches.
+In the event of a power outage we need your PVE hosts to be the last online.

+Our solution is to the edit the 'grub timeout' parameter and apply a delay of 300 seconds.

+Your Proxmox server now waits 5 minutes before starting the OS, by which time your NAS and network devices (i.e switches, DNS servers) should be operational.
+There will be no more manual restarting of virtual machines following a power outage.

 <hr>